vinnienovah/IIP-Loan-Approval-Model-Deployment-Group-Three-Work-/README.md

     ```

 2. **Access the application**:
-   Open your web browser and navigate to `https://loan-approval-model-deployment-system.streamlit.app/`.
+   Open your web browser and navigate to or click this link `[https://loan-approval-model-deployment-system.streamlit.app/](https://loan-approval-model-deployment-system.streamlit.app/)`.
 Here, you can explore the dataset and make loan approval predictions.

 ## Usage